aws/karpenter-provider-aws/website/content/en/preview/concepts/setup.md

 ```

 ### AllowAPIServerEndpointDiscovery
-The Karpenter controller needs to be able to find the Kubernetes cluster's API endpoint in order to communicate with the API server.
+You can optionally allow the Karpenter controller to discover the Kubernetes cluster's external API endpoint to enable EC2 nodes to successfully join the EKS cluster.

+> **Note**: If you are not using an EKS control plane, you will have to specify this endpoint explicitly.
+See the description of the `aws.clusterEndpoint` setting in the [ConfigMap](.settings/#configmap) documentation for details.

 The AllowAPIServerEndpointDiscovery Sid allows the Karpenter controller to get that information (`eks:DescribeCluster`) for the cluster (`cluster/${ClusterName}`).
 ```
             {